chloealbright/DevHiveMind/Testing/Test Cases.md

+---
+tags:
+author:
+  - jacgit18
+Status:
+Started:
+EditDate:
+Relates:
+---
 In software engineering, a test case is a specification of the inputs, execution conditions, testing procedure, and expected results that define a single test to be executed to achieve a particular software testing objective, such as to exercise a particular program path or to verify compliance with a specific …

 ### In general, you should think about the following types of test cases:

+think about what you should expect for a test and if they expect is needed
 #### The normal case:

 Does it generate the correct output for typical inputs?
 Remember to think about potential issues here.